Ciock/FlutterChallenge/README.md

 The Controller is responsible for the page logic.

-The Controller is similar to a Service, but it's responsable only for its page and gets created and destroyed with it.
-It retrieves data from Services for the Widget, and makes API calls through Service's Actions.
+The Controller is similar to a Service, but it's responsible only for its page and gets created and destroyed with it.
+It retrieves data from Services for the Widget and makes API calls through Service's Actions.

 ### Widget

-High level widget that defines Page layout and content.
+High-level widget that defines Page layout and content.

-Widget content is reactivily updated using [Obx](https://pub.dev/packages/get#counter-app-with-getx) Widget
+Widget content is reactively updated using [Obx](https://pub.dev/packages/get#counter-app-with-getx) Widget

 ## Design

-Low level widgets and UI tokens
+Low-level widgets and UI tokens

 ### Tokens